sisihagen/website/content/en/blog/2020/09/regime-change-in-lebanon.md

 #### US economic warfare on Lebanon, Syria, and Iran

-In June, the US government imposed a crushing unilateral coercive measures regime on Syria known as the “Caesar” sanctions.
+In June, the US government imposed a crushing unilateral coercive measures regime on Syria known as the "Caesar” sanctions.
 The Grayzone editor Max Blumenthal detailed how the US and European sanctions on Syria effectively amount to a medieval-style siege of the entire country, and all of the millions of civilians who live inside of it.

 Humanitarian experts have even warned that the Western economic warfare could unleash a famine.
 The United Nation Food and Agriculture Organization’s Syria representative, Mike Robson, cautioned there may soon be [bread shortages](https://news.trust.org/item/20200709164505-c99ot "Severe bread shortages loom for Syria as fresh U.S. sanctions grip") in Syria.
-“There is already some evidence of people cutting out meals,” he stated.
+"There is already some evidence of people cutting out meals,” he stated.

 The economic blockade has also damaged the economy in Lebanon, which has been virtually unable to do business with one of its most important trading partners.
 In 2017, Lebanon was by far the largest recipient of Syrian goods, receiving nearly 32 percent of its exports.
 Now, the sanctions have made that exchange nearly impossible.